 The doctors told mummy that I would be fed through a tube for the rest of my life, I would not communicate, I would never walk... well 9 months after having my feeding tube Mummy took it out as I was thriving eating solid foods.
 I began to talk at the age of 2 and now there is no stopping me.
 Mummy says I even talk in my sleep hehe.

 I cannot yet sit, walk or crawl on my own but Mummy does my physio every night (which I LOVE) and soon I hope I will be able to sit all by myself.
 I am NOT how the doctors defined me and I will continue to prove them wrong.

 Even though Mummy does a lot of physio with me my muscles are still very tight and often painful.
 I had surgery in January 2016 to release the tendons in my hips, hamstrings and adductor muscles.
 I was in hospital for 4 days and ended up having to spend a night in HDU because I was in so much pain...however true to my character 2 days later I was home and smiling!
 I spent 8 weeks in plaster cast and a further two weeks in splints to keep my legs straight and my muscles long.
 Mummy began taking me to see a private therapist to make sure I never have to have that horrendous operation again.

-In April 2015 I was the most luckiest girl in the world when a local architect and her team of builders transformed my home so that downstairs is completely accessible.
+In April 2015 I was the most luckiest girl in the world when a local architect, Helen Ball, and her team of builders transformed my home so that downstairs is completely accessible.
 With the help of donations Mummy has been able to have the garden leveled out too so that I can play in the garden with my sister and friends.

-Hopefully with your donations I can raise enough money to fund these treatments and fund specialist equipment not available on the NHS.
-Eventually one day with lots of therapy I will not feel pain and not struggle.
+Hopefully with your donations I can raise enough money to fund treatments and fund specialist equipment not available on the NHS.

 Love Miss Ayala Beau xxx